-Trim and slice the radishes and set into a medium bowl.
-Toss with the juice of 1 lemon and the salt and set aside for 10-15 minutes.
+Trim and slice radishes and set in a medium bowl.
+Toss with juice of 1 lemon and salt and set aside for 10-15 minutes.
 Meanwhile, pierce tiny holes in the tops of the eggs and place them in a medium sauce pan filled halfway with water.
-Cover the pan, and bring to a boil.
-Just as the water is boiling, turn off heat and set aside for 10-12 minutes.
-Remove the eggs from the water and set aside to cool.
+Cover pan, and bring to a boil.
+Just as the water is boiling, turn off heat and set aside for 10 – 12 minutes.
+Remove eggs from water and set aside to cool.

 Next, make the dressing.
-Whisk the lemon juice and vinegar into the oil until you achieve your desired dressing consistency, and then add the salt and garlic.
+Whisk lemon juice and vinegar into the oil until you achieve your desired dressing consistency, and then add salt and garlic.
 Whisk and set aside.